m1rza-s/DesignPatternsWorkshop/readme.md

 Feel free to experiment with the patterns.

 You can run the tests in order or jump directly to a specific design pattern you want to explore.
+Remember, the goal is to understand the design patterns.
+Don’t focus on passing the tests.
+The tests are there to guide you through the implementation of the design patterns.

 ### Patterns